speakeasy-api/helm-charts/charts/speakeasy-k8s/README.md

       ```
       helm install speakeasy speakeasy-k8s -f <OVERLAY> -n <NAMESPACE> --timeout 5m --wait --wait-for-jobs --debug
       ```
+After waiting a couple minutes, Speakeasy should now be running successfully in your environment.<br /><br />
+To uninstall the chart:

+    helm delete speakeasy -n <NAMESPACE>

    #### Resource Ordering Constraints
    `cert-manager` installs CRDs to enable certificate provisioning via LetsEncrypt.
 One such CRD is the `ClusterIssuer` which